project-zot/project-zot.github.io/docs/articles/storage.md

 In this example, BoltDB can be found at /tmp/zot/cache.db.

+> :warning:
+> Because BoltDB does not provide concurrent access for writes, multiple instances/replicas of zot are not supported with a BoltDB configuration.

 ### DynamoDB

 To use [DynamoDB](https://aws.amazon.com/dynamodb/) as the cache driver, the following storage configuration must be present: